morethanthemes/commerce_product_outofstock_extra/README.md

 # commerce_product_outofstock_extra
-A simplified `Out of Stock` experience is introduced by just just a checkbox that marks that for a production variation.
+A simplified `Out of Stock` experience is introduced by just a checkbox that marks that for a product variation.

 ## The problem
 When the user selects a variation that is marked as `out of stock` we need to take out (hide) the add to cart and replace it with a call for action (e.g. contact us)